 Ferries to Vancouver Island in the summer can be particularly busy, resulting in sailing waits for those without reservations.
 If you can, it is highly recommended to book your ferry in advance by visiting BCFerries.com.
-Masks are currently mandatory aboard the ferries as well.

 Learn more about the various ways of getting to Vancouver Island.